BlaqueDevs/se-assignment-day-4-software-project-management-AiAlmeida/README.md

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?

+Agile is better for projects requiring adaptability, like app development.
+Waterfall is beneficial for projects with clear, stable requirements, such as construction management software.

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?